IgorTyrajski/Desktop-Cleaner/README.md

-Program created just for the sake of it.
-Not ideal, have few ideas how to improve it, but no time.
+Program created purely for educational purposes.
+I wanted to build *something* that manages files, so using the os library in python, the Desktop Cleaner was born.
+It is a command prompt based application, that scan the desktop (or other directories) for files to clean.